-I can’t think of any strategic initiative in recent time with more potential to engage and active patients, improve patient health outcomes and enhance patient experiences than the call by the Institute of Medicine in Crossing the Quality Chasm for providers to become more patient-centered.
+I can’t think of any strategic initiative in recent times with more potential to engage and be active patients, improve patient health outcomes, and enhance patient experiences than the call by the Institute of Medicine in Crossing the Quality Chasm: A New Health System for the 21st Century for providers to become more patient-centered.
 Specifically, more patient-centered in the way they communicate with patients.

 A 2011 article in BMJ’s journal Quality and Safety highlight the present state of affairs with respect to patient-centered communications in the U.S.

 The study looked at how often physicians employed the most essential and defining patient-centered communication skill—asking patients about what they expected from their health encounter.
-In the case of the study, asking patients what they expected from a required hospital stay…although the finding could just as easily come from a study of physician office visits.

 And there’s the rub.